Aurea-games/CringeBoard/Doc/Guide_Docker_EN.md

 ## 8) Development

+- Use the additional compose file: `docker compose -f docker-compose.yml -f docker-compose.dev.yml up --build`
-- The API is bind‑mounted (`./backend:/app`) with Uvicorn reload.
+- The API mounts the backend sources and runs Uvicorn with `--reload`.
-- The frontend uses Vite in dev mode and is bind‑mounted (`./frontend:/app`).
+- The frontend mounts the Vite project and runs the dev server.
-- Edit code locally; containers reflect the changes.
+- Edits on the host are available instantly inside the containers.

 ## 9) Troubleshooting (FAQ)